nphach/kotoba-tag/README.md

 - [Resources](#more-resources)

 ### To Do
-- implement tag word validation (has definition, noun) using Jisho API
+- scrape Japanese-to-Japanese definitions (Japanese WordNet?)
-- implement AI definition validation
+- verbose error handling
-- scrape Japanese-to-Japanese definitions
+- settings UI

 ### Rules
 #### How to Play